RB Leipzig: Criticism

-Representatives of Red Bull GmbH and RB Leipzig and other people have commented on the issues and responded to the criticism.
-Sporting director Ralf Rangnick has pointed at the fact that sponsors and investors are also present at other clubs.
-He has rhetorically asked what the difference was between the commitments of Audi AG and Adidas AG at FC Bayern Munich, and the commitment of Red Bull GmbH at RB Leipzig?
-He admitted that there was a difference: FC Bayern Munich first had sporting success, and then sponsors and investors.
-However, he insisted that the situation at VfL Wolfsburg and Bayer Leverkusen was exactly the same, and that VfL Wolfsburg became German champions in 2009 to a large extent due to the financial support from Volkswagen AG.
-Dietrich Mateschitz said in 2009 that the sports commitment of Red Bull GmbH was indeed different from the sports commitments of other companies.
-He explained that when the company is committed in sports, it is involved in the sports operations itself.
-He has further explained in 2007 that where the company is committed, it is integrated and takes responsibility for the sports performance, with a wish to build the identity of the brand and the sport.
-General manager Ulrich Wolter said in 2013 that Dietrich Mateschitz was not an oligarch or a Sheikh who buys a toy club, but someone who tries to generate success through long-term sustainable contribution to youth and professional football.
-Ulrich Wolter has also commented on club's profile and said that it was only normal for a sponsor to want to make its brand known.
+Representatives of Red Bull GmbH and RB Leipzig have commented in response to criticism.
+Sporting director Ralf Rangnick referred to the presence of sponsors and investors at other clubs.
+He rhetorically asked what the difference was between Audi's and Adidas's involvement at Bayern Munich, and the commitment of Red Bull GmbH at RB Leipzig.
+He admitted, though, that there was a difference: Bayern Munich first had sporting success, and then sponsors and investors showed their interest.
+However, he claimed that VfL Wolfsburg and Bayer Leverkusen were similar to RB Leipzig, and that VfL Wolfsburg became German champions in 2009, to a large extent due to the financial support from Volkswagen.
+Red Bull co-founder Dietrich Mateschitz said in 2009 that the sports commitment of Red Bull GmbH was indeed different from the sports commitments of other companies.
+According to the Red Bull co-founder, when the company is involved in sports, that company is directly involved in the sports operations.
+Red Bull co-founder Mateschitz also explained in 2007 that when the company is involved in sports, it is integrated and takes responsibility for the sports performance, and wants to build the identity of the brand and the sport.
+RB Leipzig club CEO Ulrich Wolter, speaking in 2013, charcaterized Dietrich Mateschitz as not an oligarch or a Sheikh who buys a toy club, but as a man interested in success with a long-term sustainable contribution to youth and professional football.
+RB Leipzig club CEO Ulrich Wolter, speaking in 2013 about the club's profile, said it was normal for a sponsor to want to make its brand known.

 It has been suggested that the restrictive membership policy was implemented in order to prevent the club from being taken over by hostile supporters.
-General manager Ulrich Wolter commented on the restrictive membership policy in 2013 and said that the club wanted to offer the greatest possible degree of legal certainty for its investors.
-He also said that the conditions that had prevailed at some other clubs had certainly not been positive for their development.
-Blogger Matthias Kiessling, who has covered RB Leipzig continually since 2010, commented on the restrictive membership policy in 2013 and said that the much lauded membership system of other clubs only existed pro forma anyway, and that participation now takes place via other channels, such as social media.
+RB Leipzig club CEO Ulrich Wolter, speaking in 2013 on his club's restrictive membership policy, said RB Leipzig prioritised its investors, ensuring the greatest possible legal certainty for them.
+He also said that conditions that had prevailed at some other clubs had been negative for development.
+Blogger Matthias Kiessling, who covered RB Leipzig continually from 2010 onwards, commented on RB Leipzig's restrictive membership policy in 2013, saying that the membership system of other clubs existed pro forma, and that participation was then happening through other outlets, such as social media.
 RB Leipzig and club supporters have since the club's founding successively developed procedures to enable participation and dialogue.
 The club entered a cooperation agreement with the supporter organization Fanprojekt Leipzig in 2013, and the club also has a dialogue with the fan representatives of the supporter union Fanverband RB Leipzig Fans.